ceydaakbay/ceydaakbay.github.io/README.md

           </details>

           <details class="faqItem">
-            <summary>What gift can I bring?</summary>
+            <summary>Can I bring a gift?</summary>
-            <p>Cash is most helpful.
-I'll be moving countries and the wedding will be in the UK, so it makes things much easier for us.</p>
+            <p>If you'd like to bring a gift, please bring cash as I'll be moving before the wedding to England, In'Sha'Allah. </p>
           </details>

           <details class="faqItem">